 Arrhythmia is another major issue of a heroin overdose.
 Due to irregular heartbeat, organs can’t receive enough oxygen.
 This causes serious tissue damage.
 As a result, this can lead to pulmonary edema.
 The cause of this disease is fluid retention in the alveoli.
 As a result, it causes difficulties with breathing.

 Needless to say, this thing can cause serious brain damage.
 Brain impairment often happens due to lack of oxygen and head injury.
-Brain damage due to a heroin overdose is like Alzheimer’s disease.
-This is according to some studies.
-Also depending on the severity of the overdose this side effect may be irreversible.
+Brain damage due to a heroin od is like Alzheimer’s disease.
+Also depending on the severity of the overdose, this side effect may be irreversible.
 Brain damage can also lead to a host of conditions.
 They include tremors, cognitive impairment, vision problems, memory issues, concentration issues, and seizures.

 The amount of heroin that can cause an overdose varies.
 Of course, it depends on many factors.
-They include one’s physical condition, age, height, weight, how you took the drug.
+They include one’s physical condition, age, height, weight, the way of taking the drug.
 Also, the use of other drugs or alcohol is also important.
 According to some sources, the lethal dose of heroin varies between 75 mg and 375 mg.

 Heroin Overdose Death